How to Play the African Talking Drum (Tutorial)

 How to hold the talking drum beater?

-African Talking Drum Beater
+African Talking Drum Replacement Beater

 When it comes to holding the African Talking Drum Beater you will need to hold it loosely in your hand to allow movement.
 If you hold it too tight this can negatively affect your ability to strike the drum causing too much tension whilst playing.
 It is difficult to explain with words which is why we have included the video below for reference.
 Joseph from Nigeria gives the perfect demonstration of how to play the African talking drum.
-Check out the African Talking Drum Beater here.
+Purchase the African Talking Drum Beater here.

 Featured products